-I have been in this business for 30 years, and I have learned the answer to this often-asked question… Find the contractor that handles problems the best and hire them.
+I have been in this business for over 30 years, and I have learned the answer to this often-asked question… Find the contractor that handles problems the best and hire them.

 In construction, as in all businesses, the vast majority of jobs/projects/transactions go smoothly.
 That is not to say that everything goes perfectly, but for the most part there are not usually “Big Problems.”

 That said, no matter how much you prepare, no matter how well you execute the plan, no matter how hard you try, or how much you care, problems happen.
 Be they the result of unforeseen circumstances, or just old fashioned human errors, problems happen and the true test of any contractor is how do they handle these problems.